xing/hops/packages/preset-defaults/README.md

 ### Installation

-Just add this preset to your existing Hops React project:
+Add this preset to your existing Hops React project:

 ```bash
 $ yarn add hops-preset-defaults